+- Staff costs (salaried employees)

 - Building and construction

 - Cleaning and security services

 - Facility management and property maintenance

 - Events and event management

 - Furniture and office supplies

 - ICT Hardware

 - Uniforms and PPE

 - Food and catering services

 - Waste management services

 - Finance, investment, and portfolio positions

+- Labour hire

-Summary of 2022 activities
+Summary of 2023 activities

-Throughout 2022, CAM, MACS, and CDF continued participation in the Australian Catholic Anti-Slavery Network modern slavery risk management program (ACAN Program).
+Throughout 2023, CAM, MACS, and CDF continued participation in the Australian Catholic Anti-Slavery Network modern slavery risk management program (ACAN Program).
 The ACAN Program provided CAM, MACS, and CDF staff access to monthly webinars and e-newsletters, tools and templates, guidance materials and supplier engagement activities.

-Other actions completed in 2022 by all three reporting entities include:
+Other actions completed in 2023 by all three reporting entities include:

-- Implementation of standard procurement practice to invite suppliers to join Sedex (Supplier Ethical Data Exchange), an on-line system that allows suppliers to maintain data on ethical and responsible practices and allows suppliers to share data with customers; and - Development of a process by which to collect supplier engagement data.
+- The continuation of standard procurement practice to invite suppliers to join Sedex (Supplier Ethical Data Exchange), an on-line system that allows suppliers to maintain data on ethical and responsible practices and allows suppliers to share data with customers; and - The acceleration of collecting supplier engagement data.